aykutalparslan/Telegram-Server/README.md

-# This Project is not maintained please visit my new project [Project Ferrite] as I plan to maintain that one.
+# This Project is not maintained anymore.
+Please visit my new project [Project Ferrite] as I plan to maintain that one.

 # Telegram Server (Unofficial)